noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 feels really nostalgic.)

-On the rooftop of a skyscraper with almost no wind, with the cloudy skies above them..., it was a memorable view for her who found the world outside her birdcage for the first time.
+On the rooftop of a skyscraper with almost no wind, with the cloudy skies above them... it was a memorable view for her who found the world outside her birdcage for the first time.

 ———Arehh?
 Makina, why do you look so tired?
 Are you that excited to be in a new city for the first time?